CNessler/employee-app/README.md

 ```
 vist http://localhost:3000/

-##TODOs
+## TODOs/Production Enhancments
 - write tests for server side logic
 - add validation for form
 - add more information for each employee
-- make everything more visually appealing

-##Bugs
+- overall design appeal
+- add environment variables
+- have separate development and production builds
+- add client side routing

+## Bugs
 - unable to close form once open -> need to update state

-##Challenges
+## Challenges
 It's been awhile since I have created an application from scratch so getting back into that flow took me a second.
 I have also never used postgresql with a node application so that took some understanding.
+I also struggled to get the react app and node server to cooperate on Heroku.
+I spent a good amount of time trying to track down my errors but ultimately decided to focus on the code.
+The backend server can be hit at https://employee-catalogue-app.herokuapp.com/api/employees along with the other endpoints.